The Zappl agent is essentially a macOS command line tool.

 and is responsible for checking for forced update receipts, checking for new updates on an hourly basis and running the scheduled update mechanism in line with any configured custom preferences.--update force | -u force

---update prompt | -u prompt
+.--update prompt | -u prompt

---update testPrompt | -u testPrompt
+.--update testPrompt | -u testPrompt

-This is identical to the sudo zappl --update prompt
+sudo zappl --update prompt

 flag, with the exception that all run and elapsed time limitations will be ignored.
-If you are using the command line options to test Zappl prompts, this flag is ideal as it can be used to repeatedly display the scheduled update prompts on-demand.
+If you are using the command line options to test Zappl prompts, this flag is ideal as it can be used to repeatedly display the scheduled update prompts on-demand.--update timerPrompt | -u timerPrompt

 --update selfService | -u selfService